Animal Liberation Front: ALF formed

-In August 1974, Lee and Goodman were arrested for taking part in a raid on Oxford Laboratory Animal Colonies in Bicester, earning them the moniker the "Bicester Two".
-Daily demonstrations took place outside the court during their trial; Lee's local Labour MP, Ivor Clemitson, was one of their supporters.
-They were sentenced to three years in prison, during which Lee went on the movement's first hunger strike to obtain vegan food and clothing.
-They were paroled after 12 months, Lee emerging in the spring of 1976 more militant than ever.
-He gathered together the remaining Band of Mercy activists and two dozen new recruits, 30 in all.
-Molland writes that the Band of Mercy name sounded wrong as a description of what Lee saw as a revolutionary movement.
-Lee wanted a name that would haunt those who used animals, according to Molland.
-Thus, the Animal Liberation Front was born.
+In August 1974, Ronnie Lee and Cliff Goodman were arrested for their involvement in a raid on the Oxford Laboratory Animal Colonies in Bicester, a case that earned them the moniker "Bicester Two".
+During their trial, daily demonstrations took place outside the court, with supporters including Lee's local Labour MP, Ivor Clemitson.
+Both Lee and Goodman were sentenced to three years in prison.
+While incarcerated, Lee initiated the movement's first hunger strike to secure access to vegan food and clothing.
+After serving 12 months, Lee was released on parole in the spring of 1976, emerging more militant than ever.
+He regrouped with the remaining Band of Mercy activists and recruited around two dozen new members, forming a group of approximately 30 individuals.

+According to Molland, Lee felt that the name "Band of Mercy" no longer accurately reflected what he envisioned as a revolutionary movement.
+Seeking a name that would instill fear in those who exploited animals, Lee founded the Animal Liberation Front.

 Structure and aims

 Underground and above-ground

-The movement has underground and above-ground components, and is entirely decentralized with no formal hierarchy, the absence of which acts as a firebreak when it comes to legal responsibility.
-Volunteers are expected to stick to the ALF's stated aims when using its banner:
+The Animal Liberation Front operates with both underground and above-ground components and is entirely decentralized with no formal hierarchy.
+This decentralized nature helps limit legal responsibility.
+Volunteers are expected to adhere to the ALF's stated objectives: